guillaumeeb/big-data-frameworks-on-pbs/Readme.md

 ### Other tools

 For seeing historycal job, you can also start the spark history server using $SPARK_HOME/sbin/start-history-server.sh.
-Do nott forget to load spark module first.
+Do not forget to load spark module first.